MarkAYoder/PRUCookbook/docs/04debug/debug.md

 config-pin P9_26 pru_uart
 ```

-TODO:  Added code for Blue and Pocket
+TODO:  Add code for Blue and Pocket

 ###### uart1.c
 Set the following variables so `make` will know what to compile.